Have you ever wandered among stacked bags of dirt at the garden store, wondering how there could possibly be that many types of dirt?

 Note: due to current events many online seed suppliers are low in stock or sold out; check this post for an updated list of stores that still have seeds and other supplies.

-For pots, or any container that is not wide open to the ground for drainage, you definitely want “potting mix.”
+Using garden soil in pots is generally NOT a good idea.
+For any container that is not wide open to the ground for drainage, you definitely want “potting mix“–even for vegetables.
 It is specially formulated to improve air flow and drainage for roots as well as keep plants from burning (as they can with richer garden soil or with too much fertilizer).
 Do not skimp on potting mix if you’re planting in pots–use something good quality.
 I like the kind that have less wood-chip texture and more soft peat-mossy texture for good, even moisture.

 Do keep in mind though that not all potting mix contains fertilizer!
 If it doesn’t, you absolutely need to add some.
 But how do you know?
-Check the bag for ingredient list or for a chart like this.
+Check the bags of dirt for ingredient list or for a chart like this.

 I usually find it simpler to choose a potting mix that has fertilizer included.
 But if you’d prefer to add your own, you can find some tips on choosing fertilizer here.
 Always follow the directions on the fertilizer to keep from over-fertilizing and burning your plants (a higher risk in pots).